ACLU sues feds over bond hearings for immigrants

 They want the court to order that the burden must be on the government to prove that someone should be detained.

-The lawsuit seeks to impact immigrants detained in Massachusetts and those in other New England states who appear in Boston Immigration Court.
+The lawsuit seeks to help immigrants detained in Massachusetts and those in other New England states who appear in Boston Immigration Court.

-An U.S. Immigration and Customs Enforcement spokesman said they don't comment on pending litigation.
+A U.S. Immigration and Customs Enforcement spokesman said the agency doesn't comment on pending litigation.